Table of Contents Show

 5. Calculate Your Monthly Living Expenses5.
 Calculate Your Monthly Living Expenses

-Even once you’ve set aside cash for all the previously mentioned expenses, you still have to account for your monthly living expenses.
+Once you’ve set aside cash for all the previously mentioned expenses, you still have to account for your monthly living expenses.
 Most lenders advise that you shouldn’t spend more than 28% of your gross monthly income on a mortgage payment (including the principal, interest, and any PMI).
 Also, your total debt to income ratio (DTI) shouldn’t exceed 36%.
-Paying more than this could land you in hot water if you need to cover any sudden expenses like a medical emergency.
+Paying more than this could land you in hot water if you need to cover sudden expenses like a medical emergency.

 Be sure to account for everything when calculating your monthly living expenses.
 Besides paying for food, transportation, and education, you’ll likely want to save for family vacations, weddings, retirement, or college tuition.